edmomot/edmomot.github.io/_posts/2024-02-18-plant-stand-with-grow-lights.md

 So the $10 range doesn't cut it.
 I need to go over the top.

 I bought this 350W (29A at 12V.
 P = V * I) power supply.
 For $50.
-It has a built in fan, which helps with the overheating problem.
+It has a built-in fan, which helps with the overheating problem.

 [https://www.superbrightleds.com/mean-well-led-switching-power-supply-lrs-se-series-100-1000w-enclosed-12v-dc-se-x-12+powercordyn-Without~Power~Cord+wattconsume-350~Watts](https://www.superbrightleds.com/mean-well-led-switching-power-supply-lrs-se-series-100-1000w-enclosed-12v-dc-se-x-12+powercordyn-Without~Power~Cord+wattconsume-350~Watts)